B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/SchemaEvaluator.rst

 Locus Summary Data
 ..................

-The second component is a table with summary statistics about the locus such as:
+The second component is a table with summary statistics about the locus, such as:

 - Locus identifier.
 - Total no. of alleles.